NewtonBench: Benchmarking Generalizable Scientific Law Discovery in LLM Agents: Experiment and Analysis

 \subsection{Cross-Domain Performance Disparities}

 Performance across the physics domains, illustrated in Figure~\ref{fig:domain_bar}, reveals a substantial difference in average accuracy, with scores ranging from 18\% to 54\%. \textit{Bose-Einstein Distribution}, the most advanced and obscure domain in our benchmark, yields the lowest average accuracy at 18.1\%.
 Furthermore, the performance disparities are exacerbated as system complexity increases.
-For instance, in the simple setting, \textit{Fourier's Law} yields 58.1\% accuracy, comparable to the easiest domain, \textit{Acoustic Velocity} (60.4\%).
-In the complex setting, however, accuracy for \textit{Fourier's Law} plummets to 2.3\%, while \textit{Acoustic Velocity} remains at 45.0\%.
+For instance, in the simple setting, \textit{Heat Transfer} yields 68\% accuracy, comparable to the easiest domain, \textit{Acoustic Velocity} (60\%).
+In the complex setting, however, accuracy for \textit{Heat Transfer} plummets to 3.3\%, while \textit{Acoustic Velocity} remains at 45.0\%.
 This demonstrates that \textbf{the intrinsic nature of a physical domain is a primary factor governing the difficulty of model discovery.} Full domain analysis is provided in Appendix \ref{app:physics_domain_analysis}.